jonathanlurie/Duskr/README.md

 ```

-The section commented *__Photo development settings__* are the one we are interested in.
-All the fields starting by `crs:` are related to an image development setting in Camera Raw.
+The section commented *__Photo development settings__* is the one we are interested in.
+All the fields starting by `crs:` are related to an image development setting in **CameraRaw**.
 Here is the list of the most interesting: